CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 After the successful import, was able to use the AMET Website to view all of the imported tables.

 ![AMET AQ WEBSITE display of 2002-2019](./amad_EQUATES_tables.png)

+# Example plots using the EQUATES 2002-2019 Projects in the amad_EQUATES database

 ## Create Interactive Year-long Monthly Statistics Plot (single network)